 Even if the area is not “mountain bikeable”, there are always people willing to push what can be done once it is legally permissible.
-With eager volunteers happy at this new access to public land, the trails may be made truly “mountain bikeable”.
-And a good chance any new wilderness lands will made with the stipulation that they are legally mountain bike accessible.
+With eager volunteers happy at this new access to public land, the trails may be made truly “mountain bikeable.”
+And a good chance any new wilderness lands will be made with the stipulation that they are legally mountain bike accessible.

 Life will go on.

 We’ll all accommodate ourselves to this new reality well enough.

 Any reasonable person will smile and say hello to any fellow wilderness traveler.